anil-dabas/order-service-ts/README.md

 ## Instructions to run the application

 - Download the zip from the github or clone the project
-- make sure you keep port 8080  free
+- Make sure you keep port 8080  free
-- Go to the root directory in the mac terminal or intellij terminal
+- Go to the root directory in the mac terminal or VS Code terminal
 - Create the .env file on root with the database config details something like below
     ```
     DB_HOST=localhost
     DB_PORT=5432
-    DB_USERNAME=anil
+    DB_USERNAME=your_user
-    DB_PASSWORD=erias007
+    DB_PASSWORD=your_password
-    DB_NAME=orders
+    DB_NAME=your_database
     ```
 - For Mac / Linux run below commands on root directory
     - `npm install`